Walk. Talk. Listen. Learn.

 Our approach is working – quantitative and qualitative data show participants are highly engaged:

-When asked on a scale of 1 to 10 how likely they would be to recommend Talk A Mile to a peer, the average response was 9.61.
+On a scale of 1 to 10 how likely they would be to recommend Talk A Mile to a peer, the average response was 9.6.

 I was able to learn a lot and share a lot.
 I felt like my opinions and feelings were heard and valued.